PatrickMcGrath29/thegoodland/content/quotes/mtwtvyooup.md

   Many of us are too much occupied with our work.
 As with Martha, the very service we want to render the Master separates from Him; it is neither pleasing to Him nor profitable to ourselves.
-The more work, the more need of waiting upon God; the doing of Hid's will would then, instead of exhausting, be our meat and drink, nourishment and refreshment and strength.
+The more work, the more need of waiting upon God; the doing of His will would then, instead of exhausting, be our meat and drink, nourishment and refreshment and strength.